 However, that is not the full story, reducing tariffs has two drawbacks on domestic producers and government tariff revenue.

 However, the diagram shows there is a net gain from removing tariff barriers.

 - Domestic producers will sell less as consumers buy cheaper imports (decline in producer surplus is shown by area 1)

 - Government lose tax revenue (from import tariffs) (shown by area 3)

 The net welfare gain is equal to area 2+4 (increase in consumer surplus – tariff revenue and producer surplus)

 The impact of trade creation will depend upon:

-Elasticity of demand and supply.
+- The elasticity of demand and supply.
 If demand and supply are inelastic, the net gain will be much lower.

-Trade Creation from Exports
+Trade creation from exports

 However, there are more potential benefits of reducing tariffs.